 3. Pricing Your Products for Real Margin

 Printful receives the order and adds it to the production queue.
-Standard fulfillment time ranges from 2–7 business days, depending on product type and current volume.
+According to chayaani.com's 2026 review, average US fulfillment time is 2–5 business days, with standard US shipping adding another 3–7 business days.
 Once shipped, tracking syncs back to Shopify automatically.

 Getting connected takes under 15 minutes if you follow the steps in order.